Cristiano Ronaldo Denies Allegations: 'Rape Is an Abominable Crime'

 Juventus forward Cristiano Ronaldo has taken to social media again to deny allegations he sexually assaulted a woman in Las Vegas in 2009.

-The 33-year-old called the allegations fake news on Instagram on Sunday, per Maya Oppenheim of the Independent.
-In a Twitter post on Wednesday, Ronaldo wrote that rape is "an abominable crime" and he believes an investigation will clear his name:
+The 33-year-old called the allegations "fake news" on Instagram on Sunday, per Maya Oppenheim of The Independent.
+In a Twitter post on Wednesday, Ronaldo wrote that rape is "an abominable crime," and he believes an investigation will clear his name:

 Cristiano Ronaldo @Cristiano